Pasteurization: Sensory effects

 Pasteurization also has a small but measurable effect on the sensory attributes of the foods that are processed.
 In fruit juices, pasteurization may result in loss of volatile aroma compounds.
 Fruit juice products undergo a deaeration process before pasteurization that may be responsible for this loss.
 Deaeration also minimizes the loss of nutrients like vitamin C and carotene.
 To prevent the decrease in quality resulting from the loss in volatile compounds, volatile recovery, though costly, can be utilized to produce higher-quality juice products.

 Regarding color, the pasteurization process does not have much effect on pigments such as chlorophylls, anthocyanins, and carotenoids in plants and animal tissues.
 In fruit juices, polyphenol oxidase (PPO) is the main enzyme responsible for causing browning and color changes.
 This enzyme is deactivated in the deaeration step before pasteurization with the removal of oxygen.

 In milk, the color difference between pasteurized and raw milk is related to the homogenization step that takes place before pasteurization.
 Before pasteurization milk is homogenized to emulsify its fat and water-soluble components, which results in the pasteurized milk having a whiter appearance compared to raw milk.
 For vegetable products, color degradation is dependent on the temperature conditions and the duration of heating.

 Pasteurization may result in some textural loss as a result of enzymatic and non-enzymatic transformations in the structure of pectin if the processing temperatures are too high as a result.
 With mild heat treatment pasteurization, tissue softening in the vegetables that causes textural loss is not of concern as long as the temperature does not get above 80 C.

 Novel pasteurization methods

 More broadly, pasteurizing is any method that reduces microbes by an amount (log reduction) equivalent to Pasteur's process.
 Novel processes, thermal and non-thermal, have been developed to pasteurize foods as a way of reducing the effects on nutritional and sensory characteristics of foods and preventing the degradation of heat-labile nutrients.
 Pascalization or high pressure processing (HPP), pulsed electric field (PEF), ionising radiation, high pressure pasteurization, UV decontamination, pulsed high intensity light, high intensity laser, pulsed white light, high power ultrasound, oscillating magnetic fields, high voltage arc discharge, and streamer plasma are examples of these non-thermal pasteurization methods that are currently commercially utilized.

-Microwave volumetric heating (MVH) is the newest available pasteurization technology.
-It uses microwaves to heat liquids, suspensions, or semi-solids in a continuous flow.
-Because MVH delivers energy evenly and deeply into the whole body of a flowing product, it allows for gentler and shorter heating, so that almost all heat-sensitive substances in the milk are preserved.